nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 ```

 This way the Cluster operator is still responsible for creating the snippet, and the Application developer can
 apply the snippet to the required target.
-This way, the Application developer cannot create an unsafe snippet, but
+This way, the Application developer cannot create an unsafe snippet but
-has the full control over the target.
+has full control over the target.

-However, the Application developer can still target a Gateway resource, even though it is managed by the Cluster operator:
+However, the Application developer can still target a Gateway resource, even though it is managed by the Cluster
+operator:

 ```yaml
 apiVersion: gateway.nginx.org/v1alpha1